NVIDIA/NVFlare/docs/flare_overview.rst

 We design ths system to be general purpose, to enable different "federated" computing use cases.
 We carefully package the components into different layers with minimal dependencies between layers.
-In this way, implementations for specific use cases should not demand modificastions to the underlying system core.
+In this way, implementations for specific use cases should not demand modifications to the underlying system core.